surjos/temp/Tutorial.md

 You can also use the *Processing* test sketch to test the tracker:

 * Download and install [Processing](http://processing.org/).
 We will use it to compile and run the test program.
+Any *Processing* versions 2.x should work fine, tested with version 2.0.3.
-    * **NOTE: There seems to be a bug with the serial library in the latest *Processing* versions 1.5 and 1.5.1: "WARNING: RXTX Version mismatch …".** (The previous version 1.2.1 works fine and is still available [here](http://code.google.com/p/processing/downloads/list)).
+    * **NOTE: There seems to be a bug with the serial library in *Processing* versions 1.5 and 1.5.1: "WARNING: RXTX Version mismatch …".** (So use a newer version 2.x or get the older 1.2.1, which also works and is still available [here](http://code.google.com/p/processing/downloads/list)).
 * From your downloaded [Razor AHRS Firmware](https://github.com/ptrbrtz/razor-9dof-ahrs) open the file `Processing/Razor_AHRS_test/Razor_AHRS_test.pde` using *Processing*.
 * In *Processing*:
     * Go to `"Sketch"` and hit `"Run"`.